-In late 2014 NHS England published its 5 year plan for the NHS (2015-2020) that aimed to deal with the growing pressures on health services and the lack of funding to match this.
-This plan, called the Five Year Forward View (FYFV), proposed fundamental change to the NHS, including the development of new ways of delivering care, such as ‘new care models’ which, it claimed, will improve quality and productivity while cutting costs.
-The new care models are to allow ‘integrated care’ and the dismantling of traditional boundaries, such as those between the NHS and social care, and between GP and hospital services (see our page on the FYFV’s proposals for more details).
-These changes will be massive: according to NHS England,
+In late 2014 NHS England published its 5 year plan for the NHS (2015-2020).
+This aimed to deal with the growing pressures on health and social care services and the lack of funding to match this.
+The plan, called the Five Year Forward View (FYFV), proposed fundamental change to the NHS, including the development of new ways of delivering care (‘new care models’) which, it claimed, would improve quality and productivity while cutting costs.
+The new care models were to allow ‘integrated care’ and the dismantling of traditional organisational boundaries, such as those between the NHS and social care, and between GP and hospital services (see our page on the FYFV’s proposals for more details).

 New local health systems or ‘footprints’

-The directive Delivering the Forward View – for which NHS England has no legal authority (http://www.nationalhealthexecutive.com/News/final-june-stp-deadline-watered-down-to-work-in-progress/142862) – requires the setting up of 44 new ‘local health systems’ or ‘footprints’ across England in what is called ‘place-based planning’ (i.e plans cover an entire health area rather than a single organisation).
-Footprints are to bring together ‘clinicians, patients, carers, citizens, and local community partners including the independent and voluntary sectors, and local government through health and wellbeing boards’.
+The directive Delivering the Forward View – for which NHS England has no legal authority (http://www.nationalhealthexecutive.com/News/final-june-stp-deadline-watered-down-to-work-in-progress/142862) – required the setting up of 44 new ‘local health systems’ or ‘footprints’ across England in what it called ‘place-based planning’ (i.e plans cover an entire health area rather than a single organisation).
+‘Footprints’ were to bring together ‘clinicians, patients, carers, citizens, and local community partners (including the independent and voluntary sectors), and local government through health and wellbeing boards.
 These new local health systems – the boundaries of which may roughly mirror those of county boundaries – are expected to transform the way that health and care services are planned and delivered for local people.
-The populations that they cover range from 300,000 (for example in West, North and East Cumbria) to nearly three million people (as in Greater Manchester).
+The populations that they will cover range from 300,000 (for example in West, North and East Cumbria) to nearly three million people (as in Greater Manchester).
 On average they will incorporate three or four local councils and about five Clinical Commissioning Groups (CCGs).
 But ‘local health systems’ will not be responsible for all planning eventualities and it is recognised that different footprints will have different needs.

-Bizarrely, these local health systems or ‘footprints’ are not actually ‘systems’.
-There are no legal or other structures that connect the organisations or people involved, no procedures for dealing with disagreements, no planning expertise and little time (most of the people involved already have heavy workloads).
-And while NHS England may have the power to compel them to comply with their requirements, this is not the case for those bodies responsible for social care – local councils – that are also included in ‘local health systems’.
+At the time of publishing Delivering the Forward View, there were no legal or other structures that connected the organisations or people involved, no procedures for dealing with disagreements, and little planning expertise among those expected to meet NHS England’s demands (expensive consultancy firms had a field day).
+And although NHS England could compel health care organisations to comply with their requirements, this was not the case for those bodies responsible for social care – local councils – that were also part of ‘footprints’.

-Nonetheless, each ‘footprint’ has been asked to produce – with scant notice – a five-year Sustainability and Transformation Plan (STP), showing how local health and social care services will become financially ‘sustainable’ and transformed in line with the Five Year Forward View by 2021.
+Even so, each ‘footprint’ was asked to produce – with scant notice – a five-year Sustainability and Transformation Plan (STP), showing how local health and social care services will become financially ‘sustainable’ and transformed in line with the Five Year Forward View by 2021.

 Sustainability and Transformation Plans (STPs)

-Draft STPs were drawn up with considerable secrecy: NHS England told ‘footprints’ that they couldn’t make their plans public.
-This may have been because most introduce highly controversial changes to services.
+In responding to Delivering the Forward View, ‘footprints’ were to draw up their draft STPs with considerable secrecy: they were told by NHS England that they could not make their plans public.
 As NHS England’s Director of Commissioning Operations for North Midlands is reported as saying

 1. Improve sustainability by achieving financial balance: Each ‘footprint’ is expected to cut expenditure and stay within budget through, for example,